andyw8/andyw8.github.io/_posts/2025-03-31-setting-up-zed-with-ruby-lsp.md

 Zed has good built-in support for the [Language Server Protocol](https://microsoft.github.io/language-server-protocol/), meaning there's a lot of tooling already available that can be used.

 Zed defaults to using [Solargraph](https://solargraph.org) as its language server for Ruby, but my preference is to use [Ruby LSP](https://github.com/Shopify/ruby-lsp), since I'm a [contributor](https://github.com/Shopify/ruby-lsp/graphs/contributors).

+You'll also be able to take advantage of Ruby LSP add-ons such as [ruby-lsp-rails](https://github.com/Shopify/ruby-lsp-rails) and [ruby-lsp-rspec](https://github.com/st0012/ruby-lsp-rspec).

 It can configured in Zed's settings as follows:

 ```json
 {